 It’s a good idea to have a generic liability waiver handy that you can attach to a majority of your volunteer opportunities.
 Many of your opportunities may entail general workplace risk that should be covered by your waiver.

 You may come across the terms “liability waiver” and “liability release.”
 But what’s the difference?
 The main difference between a release and a waiver is the transfer of ownership.
 When rights or liability are waived, the participant (signee) gives up their right to sue the organization.
 When rights or liability are released, this liability is transferred from one party to another.
 So, if your organization is holding a charity run, you may ask runners to sign a liability release form; if runners are injured during the event, the liability release form will shift responsibility of injury from your organization to the runner.
 Many organizations choose to integrate their volunteer liability waiver with a release of liability form.
 This ensures that the signee waives the right to sue and assumes any risk involved in the volunteer activity.

-Download this generic liability waiver and release form example.
+At the top of this article, you can download a generic liability waiver and release form.
 This simple liability waiver template may be suitable for many of your volunteer opportunities.
 However, note that should you identify any volunteer work that involves risk not covered in your simple waiver of liability and release form.

 Role-Specific Liability Waiver